Workshop Exercise - Conditionals, Handlers and Loops

 state: reloaded

-The handler Restart Apache is triggered only if the task “Allow HTTPS traffic on web servers” makes any changes.
+The handler Restart Apache is triggered only if the task “Allow HTTP traffic on web servers” makes any changes.

 NOTE: Notice how the name of the handler is used within the notify section of the “Reload Firewall” configuration task.
 This ensures that the proper handler is executed as there can be multiple handlers within an Ansible playbook.